passiv/snaptrade-sdks/sdks/java/docs/AuthenticationApi.md

     Snaptrade client = new Snaptrade(configuration);
     String userId = "userId_example"; // SnapTrade User ID.
 This is chosen by the API partner and can be any string that is a) unique to the user, and b) immutable for the user.
 It is recommended to NOT use email addresses for this property because they are usually not immutable.
     String userSecret = "userSecret_example"; // SnapTrade User Secret randomly generated by SnapTrade.
-This is privileged information and if compromised, should be rotated via the SnapTrade API. try {
+This is privileged information and if compromised, should be rotated via the [rotate user secret endpoint](/reference/Authentication/Authentication_resetSnapTradeUserSecret) try {
       UserIDandSecret result = client
               .authentication